 • Removable Implant Retained Dentures – These, on the other hand, require fewer mounting points and are less expensive as a result.
 In some cases, these require that some of the upper plates be retained, but generally, you’ll be able to have less plate than usual, allowing you to enjoy foods flavors and sensations much better.
 While not quite complete in its restoration of your ability to chew, it approaches nearly natural chewing.
 The benefit of this form of denture is you can remove and clean it yourself when necessary, instead of waiting for the dental visit.

 In both cases, you’ll want to return to a normal brushing regiment to ensure that your teeth remain beautiful and stain free, though you’ll want to switch to a soft-bristled brush to avoid damaging your new teeth.
 The removable implant allows you to take out your dentures and clean the gums underneath as well as the dentures as a whole before returning them to your mouth.

 If you’re looking at getting implant dentures to be sure to contact your dentist today for a consultation.
-When you’re working with an expert like Dr. Duc Pham at Premier Dental of South Orange County, you’ll know that you’re getting the best care and the best advice in choosing your new dentures.
+When you’re working with an expert like Dr. Marian Bradford at Premier Dental of South Orange County, you’ll know that you’re getting the best care and the best advice in choosing your new dentures.
 Don’t let another day go by suffering with imperfect teeth, take the plunge and look into getting implant dentures that will give you your bite back.